 3. Disable add-ons

-- Select More tools > choose Extensions.
+- Select More tools and choose Extensions.

-- Find the extension that you want to block and click the toggle switch next to it.
+- Click the toggle switch next to it.
 If it turns gray, it means that you disabled it.

 4. Add plugins to support your browser